tunglev/Mobile-Booth/README.md

-# Mobile-Booth-
-CS326 Team 15 Web Programming

-# MobileBooth
-## Group 15
+# Mobile Booth - Created by team 15

+A fun way to create memories and share them.

-### Project Description
+## Project Description
-* Problem: Clearly define the problem your application aims to solve.
-* Solution: Describe how your application addresses the problem.
+* Problem: Photo booths used to be a staple in malls and public areas before the iPhone, but are now rarely used.
+* Solution: Our app is revitalizing this tradition, using the technology that killed the photo booth to save the photo booth!

-* Key Features: Outline essential functionalities of your application.
+* Key Features:
-* Why This Project?
-Explain the real-world impact and user pain points.
+  - Custom background: Leverage ML to allow the user to configure a custom background in all or some of their photos
+  - Sharing: Download photo, store in the cloud, or share with friends and family.
+  - Video: User can opt to have short videos taken instead of photos.
+  - Authentication: User authenticates using Google for human verification and photo access.
+  - Configuration: User has control over # of photos are taken, filters used, and the photo booth template

+* Why this project?
+Currently, building a photo album to commemorate a moment requires a physical photo booth, or you have to do it manually.
+MobileBooth users can conveniently do all of the steps in a single place.

-### Team Members
+## Team Members

-Name: Jack Hudson
+### Jack Hudson
 Role:

 Planned Issues:

-Name: Tung Viet Le
+### Tung Viet Le
 Role:

 Planned Issues:

-Name: Basim Majid
+### Basim Majid
 Role:

 Planned Issues:

-Name: Mihir Nagarkatti
+### Mihir Nagarkatti
 Role:

 Planned Issues: